 - Capabilities of processing high volume data.

-- The platform should be supportive of real-time data and should have an event-centric thinking.
+- The platform should be supportive of real-time data and should have event-centric thinking.

-- Forward-compatible data architectures needed to be enabled and also support the ability to add more applications.
+- Forward-compatible data architectures need to be enabled and also support the ability to add more applications.

 Need for Apache Kafka

 Apache Kafka was developed some seven years ago within LinkedIn.
 It is an open-source streaming platform and can operate as the central nervous system for an organization’s data in these ways: